jlacar/jlacar.github.io/coding/_posts/2023-12-25-aoc-day7-fluent-api.md

 If we could replace `sortedWith()` with a domain-specific term like `rankedWith()`, the code would tell a consistently fluent story.
 Let's keep refactoring and help the code do this.

-### Step 3 - Using extension functions to alias other functions

 Since the `sortedWith()` part already works, we really only need to assign it an alternative domain-specific name.
 Extension functions are also very handy for this.
 Let's see how we can assign `rankedWith()` as an alias for `sortedWith()` using an extension function.

 First, we rough out the extension function: